 When the public sector rules changed in 2017, there were rumours of public bodies taking a blanket approach and deeming all contractors working via an intermediary company to be within the off-payroll working rules.
-This does not seem to have happened to the same extent with private sector company engagements, although many have simply stopped using contractors that work via their own company.
+This has also happened to some extent with private sector company engagements, although many have simply stopped using contractors that work via their own company.